Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-06-27-coding_period_week4.md

 ### cupy.poly1d

 Poly1d class is the start of the polynomial set implementation.
 This PR involves the poly1d object's blueprint with its getters, setters, main related functions or their corresponding TODOs, and an extra cupy interface for switching between `CuPy.poly1d()` and `NumPy.poly1d()`.
 This PR is still under review.
-Test coverage enhancement and performance improvement using Cython is still inprogress
+Test coverage enhancement and performance improvement using Cython is still in progress.

+This features' list marks the end of the project's first milestone.
 Excited for the rest of GSoC jouney with CuPy!